-"What when wrong, Mike?" he said turning away from a television at Bodines Casino to Mike Pegram, owner of the thoroughbred horse, Mayor Marv.
+"What went wrong, Mike?" he asked, turning away from a television at Bodines Casino to Mike Pegram, owner of the thoroughbred horse, Mayor Marv.

 But Pegram reminded the 73-year-old mayor of Carson City that this race in Saratoga Springs, N.Y., was the horse's first and that he had a strong finish and bright future.

 Teixeira had lost $100 on the horse, though.
 He had also had to put up with jokes that day about how friends had been able to convince him for a time that Mayor Marv was castrated.